Search API Connector Documentation

 Import Jira Data to Google Sheets

-Jira is a popular bug tracking and development tool from Atlassian.
 In this guide, we’ll walk through how to pull data from the Jira REST API directly into Google Sheets, using the API Connector add-on for Sheets.
-We’ll first get an API key from Atlassian, and then set up a request to pull in user data to your spreadsheet.

-- Part 1: Get your Jira API Key
+- Part 1: Connect to the JIRA API

 - Part 3: Pull JIRA API API Data into Sheets

 - Part 5: Handle Pagination

 - Appendix: Connect with an API Token

 Click here to install the API Connector add-on from the Google Marketplace.

 If you haven’t connected to the Jira API before, you’ll first need to initiate the connection.

 - Open up Google Sheets and click Extensions > API Connector > Manage Connections.